SOME PROCEDURES HAVE CHANGED DURING THE COVID-19 PANDEMIC!

 8. Please do not submit any checks to the Judge’s office or your entire package will be returned to you.

-9. Please be sure to arrive on time and appropriately dressed for your hearings as Judge Neal starts promptly at the time designated on your Notice of Hearing, and if you are inappropriately dressed, your hearing may be cancelled or you may lose your case.
+9. Please be sure to log in on time and appropriately dressed for your hearings as Judge Pepperman starts promptly at the time designated on your Notice of Hearing, and if you are inappropriately dressed, your hearing may be cancelled or you may lose your case.

-10. If there is a problem arriving on time, please call our office at 352-742-4127 and advise the Judicial Assistant.
+10. If there is a problem logging in on time, please call our office at 352-742-4127 and advise the Judicial Assistant.
 Please understand, however, there is no guarantee the Judge will be able to accommodate you.

 11. Please be sure to provide an email address, otherwise you may not receive notice of what is happening in your case.